lithiumtoast/lithiumtoast/README.md

 #### I'm a self-taught (who isn't?), passionate software developer from Canada :canada:

 #### I've started my dev journey at 11 years old with Visual Basic 6.
-Back then I realized I could build things with my mind like I was playing with lego :hammer:.
-Later during university, I would learn that better than lego, these things I made can bring value to other people's lives :star2:
+Back then I realized I could build things with my mind like I was playing with lego.
+Later during university, I would learn that better than lego, these things I made can bring value to other people's lives.

-#### Today I solve problems by building software solutions with my mind using an open-source developer platform (run time + libraries) called .NET with the C# programming language :rocket:
+#### Today I solve problems by building software solutions with my mind using an open-source developer platform (run time + libraries) called .NET with the C# programming language

 #### Here's to thinking about an idea and making it a digitized reality! :tada: